-Ever considered donating blood in Hong Kong?
+Ever considered blood donation in Hong Kong?
 As the blood banks run dangerously low, we’ve created a guide on everything you need to know about helping out.

 Thinking about volunteering or contributing to social enterprises in Hong Kong to make a change?
 You can do you part, simply by visiting a blood donor centre.
 In addition to helping refugees and other marginalised communities, we at Honeycombers highly encourage everyone to go out and take action to help the city we call home.
-Feeling unsure?
-Read on to find out more about donating blood in Hong Kong.
+If you’re feeling unsure, read on to learn more about blood donation in Hong Kong.

-Your FAQs about donating blood in Hong Kong, answered
+Your FAQs about blood donation in Hong Kong, answered

 Is donating blood dangerous?